project-sunbird/project-sunbird.github.io/pages/apis/index.md

 **Announcement APIs**

 - **[Announcements APIs](apis/announcements/){:target="_blank"}** The Announcements API resources on allow users to communicate with other users and post information about various related topics.
-Announcements are designed to allows the admins to broadcast information out to a specific user or to an entire group of users
+Announcements are designed to allows the admins to broadcast information out to a specific user or to an entire group of users.

+**Framework APIs**

+- **[Framework APIs](apis/framework/){:target="_blank"}** The Framework API resources is basically a supporting data structure which serves as a template.
+It can be used in places where the structure remains the same but only the usage changes are per requirement.
+These resources are used to create, update, search frameworks, channels, catergories, terms.